VladRodionov/hbase-row-cache/README.md

 ## How to build

-* Run `mvn clean install -DskipTests` for a `hbase-row-cache`.
+Clone repo and checkout the latest release (tag).
+Run `mvn clean install -DskipTests` for a `hbase-row-cache`.
 After build is complete you will get the binaries under `dist/target` directory.

 ## Installation